SL79/TempHolding/README.md

 Changes made to repository files myst be put into the project issues log first.
 Issue Log ID values are used in the Branch Name to allow reference back to a more detailed explanation of the requirement for making the commit.

-Unlike GitFlow, this model doesn’t have release branches.
-You start off with the main branch then developers create branches, feature branches that stem directly from the master, to isolate their work which are then merged back into main.
-The feature branch is then deleted.

 ## Branching Strategy